 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
 Liquidity risk management involves maintaining at all times sufficient cash, liquid investments and committed credit facilities to meet the Company's commitments as they arise.
-The

-Company manages liquidity risk by maintaining adequate cash reserves and by continuously monitoring forecast and actual cash flows.
+The Company manages liquidity risk by maintaining adequate cash reserves and by continuously monitoring forecast and actual cash flows.
 Where insufficient liquidity may exist, the Company may pursue various debt and equity instruments for short or long-term financing of its operations.
-As of December 31, 2023, all accounts payable and accrued liabilities are due within 45 days and the Company has sufficient cash resources to meet these obligations as they come due.
+As of December 31, 2024, all accounts payable and accrued liabilities are due within 45 days and the Company has sufficient cash resources to meet these obligations as they come due.

-As of December 31, 2023, the Company had positive working capital of \$3,493,589.
-Available funds from cash on hand and working capital are expected to be sufficient to cover a portion of the Company's planned expenditures for the next twelve months.
+As of December 31, 2024, the Company had positive working capital of \$1,138,561.
+Available funds from cash and cash equivalents on hand and working capital are expected to be sufficient to cover a portion of the Company's planned expenditures for the next twelve months.
 Any shortfall in available funds may be made up of possible proceeds of possible equity financings, loans, lease financing and entering into joint venture agreements, or any combination thereof.
-There have not been any changes in the exposure to risk or the Company's objectives, policies, and processes for managing the risk.
+There have not been any changes in the exposure to risk or the Company's objectives, policies, and processes for managing the risk from the prior year.